Heroes of Archetype

 - Furious – You deal an additional weapon dice of damage (2 weapon dice at level 14).

 3. Demoralize – You can spend 1 Exploit point to force all hostile creatures that can hear you to make a Wisdom saving throw.
-On a failed save, the next time they deal damage it is the minimum amount possible.
-You can’t do this again until you finish a short or long rest.
+On a failed save, when they deal damage it is the minimum amount possible.

-5. Field Control – As a bonus action, you can spend 2 Exploit Points when you hit with an attack and your target must succeed a Intelligence saving throw or they slide back 5 feet.
-You cannot slide them into an occupied space.
+4. Field Control – As a bonus action, you can spend 2 Exploit Points when you hit with an attack and your target must succeed a Strength saving throw or be pushed back 5 feet.
+The target most be size Large or smaller.
 (At level 14, you can use Field Control against the creature your ally hits due to Spotter’s Order).

 - Tactical – You slide the target 5 feet in the direction of your choosing.
 You cannot slide them into an occupied space.

-6. Forced Respect – You can spend 3 Exploit Points when you roll initiative as a reaction, every hostile creature that can hear you must make a Charisma saving throw.
+5. Forced Respect – You can spend 3 Exploit Points when you roll initiative as a reaction, every enemy that can hear you must make a Charisma saving throw.
 If it fails, it is frightened for 1 round.

 - Furious – Friendly creature’s who attack a frightened creature roll their damage twice, and use either result.